All Episodes

 We know that they're constantly angry and outraged anyway.

-So I'm just telling you this is this is uh a sample of an email from uh from a from a friend of mine.
+So I'm just telling you, this is a sample of an email from a friend of mine.

-Uh they don't like identity politics and they aren't crazy about the word feminist, but a lot of conservative women here in New Hampshire can't help but rejoice that they may have a couple of tough talking tea-drinking mothers to choose from in the Republican primary.
+They don't like identity politics, and they aren't crazy about the word feminist, but a lot of conservative women here in New Hampshire can't help but rejoice that they may have a couple of tough-talking, tea-drinking mothers to choose from in the Republican primary.

-Recent Pew Research Center polls showed that Republicans have warned or warmed to the idea of a female president since 2007.
+Recent Pew Research Center polls showed that Republicans have warned, are warmed to the idea of a female president since 2007.

 Kellyanne Conway, Republican pollster, said that conservatives generally do not like identity politics.

-They tend to say that they're not considering a candidate sex or race in their decision.
+They tend to say that they're not considering a candidate's sex or race in their decision.

 Republican women historically have not shown a greater propensity to vote for women than men, Conway said.